ARMmbed/mbed-os-5-docs/docs/porting/porting.md

 mbed compile --target K64F --toolchain IAR
 ```

-Verify the build succeeds.<!--what if it fails?-->
+Verify the build succeeds. <!--add link to debugging page-->

 You now have a working baseline and are ready to add a new target.